MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 But it’s hard.
 Showing the difference between your new injury and aggravation of your old injury requires precise attention to detail.

-We’ve helped thousands of people in Central Washington—in Ellensburg, Spokane, Sunnyside, Walla Walla, Wenatchee, Yakima, and the Tri-Cities Kennewick, Pasco and Richland.
+We’ve helped thousands of people in central Washington — in Ellensburg, Spokane, Sunnyside, Walla Walla, Wenatchee, Yakima, and the Tri-Cities Kennewick, Pasco and Richland.

-Your pre-existing condition could be exacerbated by a sudden trauma in an accident at work or exposure to dangerous substances or conditions in the workplace over time.
+Your preexisting condition could be exacerbated by a sudden trauma in an accident at work or exposure to dangerous substances or conditions in the workplace over time.

-You could have an L&I claim for aggravation of a pre-existing condition in two major situations:
+You could have an L&I claim for aggravation of a preexisting condition in two major situations:

-No. 1: Your work injury exacerbates a pre-existing condition that had nothing to do with work.
+No. 1: Your work injury exacerbates a preexisting condition that had nothing to do with work.

 This could be any kind of injury you once had.
 An old sports injury.
 An old car accident injury.
-It could be a longtime medical condition, such as arthritis, degenerative disc disease, or a joint condition.
+It could be a long-term medical condition, such as arthritis, degenerative disc disease, or a joint condition.
 It could be a congenital disease you’ve had since birth.

-No. 2: Your work injury exacerbates a pre-existing condition from an earlier work injury.
+No. 2: Your work injury exacerbates a preexisting condition from an earlier work injury.

 This could involve opening an old workers’ comp claim, which requires special legal care.
 If your new work injury on top of your old work injury may lead to permanent disability, it’s important to argue for the long-term benefits you’ll need.